 Procurement of products, goods and services for the university plays a central role in establishing sustainable practices and culture at McGill and the wider community.
-With this project, the SPF has funded the creation a new position, "Sustainable Procurement Officer" for a two-year term.
+With this project, the SPF has funded the creation a new position, "Sustainable Procurement Officer".
 Ms. Stephanie Leclerc, who holds the position, will be responsible for working on both the policy and community level to influence development and uptake of sustainable alternatives in the procurement process at McGill.

 Read the full project description

 Procurement Services recently engaged in a series of reflection sessions with its core team to develop a vision statement and goals for sustainable procurement.
 Their new vision statement declares that: “Procurement plays a central role as a strategic partner, is empowered and provided with the resources to promote and lead the way to establish sustainable practices and culture at McGill and in the wider community.”

 Although McGill actively instructing its Procurement agents in sustainable practices, the Procurement Services Office has been faced a lack of experience and formal training in the area.
 Up to now, this has limited their role as change agents and the Office of Sustainability can only offer limited capacity to compensate.

 Taking this into account, resources from the SPF are being used to pay the salary of a 'Sustainable Procurement Officer,' who will facilitate the transition of the Procurement Services unit to sustainable procurement practices and the achieve the new sustainability goals of the department.
 Ms. Stéphanie Leclerc (a PhD Student in the School of Urban Planning) has been hired to fill this role.